Josh Drimmer

 Synopsis

-Tuesday, a troubled poet, and Sky Baker, a recovering alcoholic, are brother and sister survivors of the brutal commune known as The Meadow, forced together again after Tuesday nearly overdoses on Ambien after 13 nights without sleep; ultimately, Sky cannot save Tuesday from the darkness of their past, but will Tuesday bring Sky back to The Meadow, and out of his own mind?
+Tuesday and Sky Baker, a troubled poet and a recovering alcoholic, are brother and sister survivors of the brutal commune known as The Meadow, forced together again after Tuesday overdoses on Ambien after 13 nights without sleep.
+In a small, haunted town in Ohio, Sky will try to pull Tuesday out of the darkness of their past, but in the process, will Tuesday bring Sky back to The Meadow, and out of his own mind?

-Tuesday, a troubled poet, and Sky Baker, a recovering alcoholic, are brother and sister survivors of the brutal commune known as The Meadow, forced together again after Tuesday nearly overdoses on Ambien after 13 nights without sleep; ultimately, Sky cannot save Tuesday from the darkness of their past, but will Tuesday bring Sky back to The Meadow, and out of his own mind?
+Tuesday and Sky Baker, a troubled poet and a recovering alcoholic, are brother and sister survivors of the brutal commune known as The Meadow, forced together again after Tuesday overdoses on Ambien after 13 nights without sleep.
+In a small, haunted town in Ohio, Sky will try to pull Tuesday out of the darkness of their past, but in the process, will Tuesday bring Sky back to The Meadow, and out of his own mind?

 Nothing Ever Happens Twice (three monologues with interruptions)